Zachary D. Gildehaus, CFA, CFP®

-As part of the CARES Act, you can claim an above-the-line deduction of $300 (single filer) or $600 (married filing jointly) for cash donations given directly to a charity in 2021.
+As part of the CARES Act, you can claim a deduction of $300 (single filer) or $600 (married filing jointly) for cash donations given directly to a charity in 2021.
 (Contributions to a donor-advised fund are not eligible.)
 This deduction is only available if you elect the standard deduction and make a cash donation this year.

 2. Giving appreciated securities